Fonds 341 Marion Hill fonds

 Scope and content:

-A casual photograph of King George VI and Queen Elizabeth when Marion travelled to Edmonton for their 1939 tour.
+A casual photograph of King George VI and Queen Elizabeth when Marion traveled to Edmonton for their 1939 tour.

 Scope and content: